frostbone25/Unity-Baked-Volumetrics/README.md

 Overview: This is basically lightmapping but for volumetric fog.

 - Completely baked volumetric lighting designed to be lightweight and fast at runtime, and it's baked completely offline in-editor.
 - Volumetric lighting can be generated from multiple sources.
-(Light Probes, CPU raytacer, *W.I.P:* Voxelized GPU raytracer, *Experimental:* IBL)
+(Light Probes, CPU raytacer, *W.I.P:* Voxelized GPU raytracer, *Experimental:* IBL, Light Probe Proxy Volumes)
 - Density is baked into the 3d texture (RGB: Color A: Density) and different density types can be used for different looks.
 (Constant, Luminance Based, Height Based, Luminance Height Based).
 - Post Adjustments can be applied to tweak and improve the look of the generated volume such as Seperable 3D Gaussian Blur for improved quality/smoothness, and more artistic controls like Brightness, Contrast, Saturation, Vibrance, Hue Shift, Gamma, Color Filter, Color Multiplication.
 - Multiple versions of the same effect to suit different needs...
 (A scene based version, and multiple post process versions)